 Mindful eating: The next time you have a meal, turn off and put away any distractions (TV, phone, etc.).

-Eat slowly while you experience the smells, textures, and taste of the food you are eating.
+Eat slowly while you experience the smells, textures, and tastes of your food.
 Notice what it is doing for your mood and your body.

 Mindful relationships: When you’re spending time with a friend or family member, try to be present.
 Listen carefully to what they are saying and take an interest.